 FAQHere are the answers to some of the most frequently asked questions regarding W-4 forms.

-- Do I claim zero or one on my W-4?
+- Do you claim zero or one on your W-4?

 - The difference between claiming zero or one is in the withholding amounts.
 By claiming zero, you are indicating that you want the most amount of tax taken out of your pay each pay period.
 Claiming one for yourself will mean less tax is taken out of your pay each pay period, so it is a matter of preference and how you would like to budget.